 Odos are small critters with very fine detail.
 The sharper the lens, the better.
 These days, almost any camera has enough mega-pixels to reproduce fine detail at A4 print size.
 Our older cameras were “only” 10 mega-pixels but they produced perfectly good A4 prints.
 Bolting a cheaper lens on a more expensive camera body won’t improve things much whereas a sharper lens on a regular body will.
 Given “spare” cash burning a hole in your pocket, I would always recommend upgrading your lens before your camera body – you’ll get bigger bang for your buck, as our transatlantic friends say.

-If you’ve already got the good glass, by all means upgrade the camera body as well. 😉 I now use a Canon EOS 7D while Carol uses a Canon EOS 60D, both nominally 18 mega-pixel.
+If you’ve already got the good glass, by all means upgrade the camera body as well. 😉 I now use a Canon EOS 7D mk II while Carol uses a Canon EOS 5D mk III, both nominally 24 megapixel.

 As stated above, you need to get quite close, say 1.5m/5ft, to capture small critters well on pixels.
 Small, winged critters are easily startled and scared off so it helps if you approach stealthily, avoid sudden/sharp movements and wear sombre clothing.
 As can be seen from this shot of a Black Darter perched calmly on Carol’s pink casquette, bright colours aren’t always a problem, though. 😀